IMPACT FRANCE PARTNERS PAGES

 Lorenzo and Marie-Alice Monge

-Lorenzo and Marie-Alice have been in ministry for 19 years.
+Lorenzo and Marie-Alice have been in ministry for over 20 years.
 They started as youth director and leader and, 6 years ago started Eglise de la Brie in their living room southeast of Paris.
 Eglise de la Brie was started for the 95% of French people who don’t like church but don’t have a major problem with God as even the most atheistic Frenchman will have some ideas (bad ones) about “church.”

 Nolan and Kristin Isaac